Automatic language translation

-If an offender is refused parole, legislation prescribes they must wait 12 months before they can be considered for parole again.
+If an offender is refused parole, the law says they must wait 12 months before they can apply for parole again.

-However, they can be re considered before the 12 months if their situation meets the provisions of manifest injustice.
+However, offenders can be considered earlier if their situation meets the provisions of manifest injustice.

 Regulation 223 of the Crimes (Administration of Sentences) Regulation outlines the provisions as: